The Lord’s Prayer Is More – “Praying in the Reign”

 And this . . .

-“For example, take the little word ‘for,’ which connects the doxology with the last part of the prayer about being delivered from evil.
-We pray this prayer of deliverance because (‘for’), ‘Yours is the kingdom.’
-God is able to deliver because He rules!”
+“Take the little word ‘for,’ which connects the doxology with the last part of the prayer about being delivered from evil.
+We pray this prayer of deliverance because (‘for’), ‘Yours is the kingdom.’“

 Just as I remembered, Bruce is still very intelligent, still good with words, and still very kind.
 I’m grateful to connect with him again (even if one-sided this time) through this book.